gbolden101/bioinf576_project_demo/sim_data/README.txt

 Output: sim_reads.txt (FASTQ file)
 Should be less than 3Kb

-Purpose: for the development of a ChIP-Seq preprocessing pipeling
+Purpose: for the development of a ChIP-Seq preprocessing pipeline

 Intrusctions
 1. Create a directory with the Rscript inside